y2kbugger/y2kbugger.github.io/content/programming/reading-taocp-mmix.rst

    Printed the day after I ordered on Amazon.

 That covers the basics of the language, but all of the solutions also needed reworked.
-Knuth put out a request for people to get together and create the solutions, a project he called MMIXMasters [#mmixmasters]_.
+Knuth put out a request for people to collaborate on the solutions, a project he called MMIXMasters [#mmixmasters]_.
 The end result of this is known as the MMIX supplement.
 It's available on the web, http://mmix.cs.hm.edu/supplement/index.html as well as in printed form on Amazon: `MMIX Supplement <https://www.amazon.com/MMIX-Supplement-Computer-Programming-Volumes/dp/0133992314>`_.

 Future Work
 ===========
 I'm excited to keep working through these exercises.
-To help me try out various algorithms, I have a small project which I have compiled Knuth's original MMIX toolchain to WASM so that I can build a simple IDE for MMIX in the browser.
+To assist the process of testing various algorithms, I've started a side-project which I have compiled Knuth's original MMIX toolchain to WASM and wrapped it in a simple IDE for MMIX in the browser.

 Hardware and RISC-V
 ===================